arhodges20/detection-notebook/attacker-objectives/credential-access/detections/suspicious-powershell-encodedcommand.md

 - Obfuscate intent
 - Evade simple string-based detections
 - Deliver payloads filelessly
+- Deliver or stage credential-theft tooling (e.g., Invoke-Mimikatz) using execution that enables credential access rather than being the objective itself.

-This is commonly observed during credential access, initial access staging, and post-exploitation.
+This is commonly observed during credential access, initial access staging, and post-exploitation; here it is tracked as an execution signal that supports the Credential Access objective.

 ---